Relintai/pandemonium_engine_docs/03_usage/02_2d/04_2d_movement.md

 Uncommenting the `look_at()` line will also turn the body to point in its direction of motion if you prefer.

-Tip:
- This technique can also be used as the basis of a "following" character.
+Tip: This technique can also be used as the basis of a "following" character.
 The `target` position can be that of any object you want to move to.

 ## Summary

 You may find these code samples useful as starting points for your own projects.
 Feel free to use them and experiment with them to see what you can make.

-You can download this sample project here:
+You can download this sample project [here](../../07_demo_projects/2d/2d_movement_demo/).
-:download:`2D_movement_demo.zip (files/2D_movement_demo.zip )`